-A letter of Probate is an informal name for a court order issued by the Surrogate’s Court or Probate Court, which permits a person to act on behalf of an estate of a person who died with a will.
+A letter of Probate is an informal name for a court order issued by New York Surrogate’s Court which permits a person to act on behalf of an estate of a person who died with a will.
 A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, letter of Probate by the Surrogate’s Court.

 The document is actually called Letters of Testamentary, and like we said, it’s not a letter – it’s a court order.
 The confusion stems from the fact that Order used to be called Letter hundreds of years ago.